Frammyyy/Connect-Platform-Delta2/README.md

 ## Project Description
 Brief description of the Connect platform and what this project implements.
-(Refer to BMC document) Texas Engineering Interns is designed to connect engineering students with the best internship
+(Refer to BMC document) Texas Engineering Interns is a platform designed to bring transparency and simplicity to the process of students finding an engineering internship.

 ---